WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 	![Adding the AD feature](./Images/adding-the-ad-feature.png?raw=true "Adding the AD feature")

-	_Windows is installing the Active Directory Domain Services role._
+	_Windows is installing the Active Directory Domain Services role_

 <a name="Ex3Task2" /></a>
 #### Task 2 - Configure the Active Directory Domain Services Role ####